TaXi0k/TaXi0k/README.md

 ## About Me

-Hi, I'm **TaXi0k** — a Polish guy who loves writing code, playing games, and creating my own.
+Hi, I'm **TaXi0k** — a Polish guy who enjoys writing code, playing and creating my own games.
+Most of things I do don't work, but sometimes they do.